Alexey Botvinov: Family

+He is married to Elena (born 1977).
+The couple has a son, Mikhail, born in 2013.

 Interesting facts

 As a child, Alexey Botvinov dreamed of becoming a football player, but at the age of 9, he firmly decided to pursue a career in music.

 His favorite instrument is a black grand piano by the German company Hoffmann, manufactured before World War II.
 He has owned it since he was 15, and it is located in Odesa.

 His favorite literary works include Letter Writer by Shishkin, Steppenwolf by Hermann Hesse, The Master and Margarita by Mikhail Bulgakov, and Chapaev and Void by Viktor Pelevin.
 His favourite literary genre is science fiction.